fredhutchio/concepts_machine_learning/class1.md

 Obviously this fairly simple dataset will not capture all the complexities that lead to a diagnosis of cardiovascular disease, but it might capture enough variability to build a model and make accurate predictions.
 Only training and testing will prove if this dataset is capable of creating an accurate and generalizable model.

+#### Note!
+The dataset above is from the package `cvdRiskData`. you can find more information [here](https://github.com/laderast/cvdRiskData).
+We will be using this dataset as an example throughout this course.

 #### Challenge!
 1. If we are trying to predict whether or not an animal is a cat or a dog what features might we collect?